heeki/templates/apigw/README.md

 * `REGION`: your AWS region
 * `BUCKET`: your configuration bucket

+For the infrastructure stack, update the following accordingly.
+* `P_HOSTEDZONE_ID`: hosted zone id for your public domain
+* `P_DOMAINNAME`: new subdomain name to configure in your public domain

-For the Lambda and API Gateway stack, update the following accordingly.
+For the API Gateway and Lambda stack, update the following accordingly.
 * `P_STAGE`: stage name for API Gateway
 * `P_FN_MEMORY`: amount of memory in MB for the Lambda function
 * `P_FN_TIMEOUT`: timeout in seconds for the Lambda function

 ## Deployment
+Deploy the infrastructure resource: `make infrastructure`

+After completing the deployment, update the following outputs:
+* `O_CERT_ARN`: output certificate arn

-Deploy the Lambda and API Gateway resources: `make apigw`
+Deploy the API Gateway and Lambda resources: `make apigw`

 After completing the deployment, update the following outputs:
 * `O_FN`: output Lambda function name